 This healthy salad is also allergy-friendly and works perfectly for guests that are gluten free, paleo, low carb, keto and Whole30 compliant.

-My mom used to make her own version of crunchy Asian ramen noodle salad with chicken for us almost every week.
-Anytime there was a family function or get-together, she would make it and it was always one of the first dishes to go.
-There were never any leftovers when she brought it to a potluck or party.
+My mom used to make her own version of ramen noodle salad with chicken for us almost every week.
+Her homemade Asian slaw was always one of the first dishes to go anytime she brought it along to a family function.

-I was one of the pickiest eaters growing up, but I remember actually getting excited whenever my mom made this ramen noodle salad.
+You guys, I was one of the pickiest eaters growing up!
+But my mom’s Asian ramen noodle salad always it the spot.
 It would have slightly different mix-ins every time depending on what she had on hand.

 - red cabbage